przemyslaw-kruglej/craftsmanship-of-software/README.md

 You can also find me [on my blog](https://przemyslawkruglej.com).

+_If you speak Polish language, I can teach you programming in Java!
+I've written a book for people who would like to become software developers – it is available for free on my website: [kursjava.com](https://kursjava.com)._

 # <a name="listOfElements"></a>Elements of Craftsmanship of Software Development

 * [Elements of Quality](#elementsOfQuality)